 The Japanese grammar particle WO (を) comes after a direct object in a sentence.
 The direct object is any person or thing receiving the action of a verb.
 For example, “Timmy fed the dog”.
 The dog is the direct object, and “fed” is the verb.
-In English, we don’t need to attach them with anything to show this relationship, but in Japanese it is required.
+In English, we don’t need to show this relationship between an action and noun, but in Japanese it is required.
 I will show you how to use the particle WO (を) to glue the direct object to the verb.

 We will learn how to add Japanese nouns together with 3 new grammar particles.
 Mo (も), と(to), and や (ya) all have slightly different purposes in a sentence but they are all very easy to learn.
 Read this grammar lesson to find out more!